Residents of Toronto building are calling out landlord for boiler fire and eviction notices

 "That's what the entire company tends to do," says Gamulin.
 "Whenever anyone is asked to be held accountable, they just sort of pass the buck."

 The building committee says they've been in e-mail correspondence with Golden Equity representatives for months.
-Company owners Michael Bregman, Steve Bromberg, and Derek Labell, plus Farber, and the area manager Hanna Krischke have been included in those e-mail chains, forwarded to blogTO.
+Company owners Michael Bregman, Steve Bromberg, and Derek Labell, plus the Director, and the area manager Hanna Krischke have been included in those e-mail chains, forwarded to blogTO.

 But messages sent throughout March—which demand financial reimbursements for hydro costs incurred due to heating issues, addressing outstanding repairs to the building, and N4 notices issued to six units, one of which has been dropped—have gone unanswered.